 Sandra Serafini

 Serafini is a retired FIFA, men’s/women’s professional, and collegiate soccer referee, whose officiating brought her to multiple NCAA Final Fours and international events across North America, Europe, and Asia.
-She currently serves with the Professional Referee Organization (PRO) as the Director of Strategic Initiatives & Innovation.
+She currently serves as a consultant for the Professional Referee Organization (PRO) and was previously the Director of Strategic Initiatives & Innovation.
 She is a National Referee-Coach for USSF and Elite Assessor for CONCACAF, and served as the Chairperson of the Board of Directors for the National Association of Sports Officials (NASO) in 2017.
 She also continues to serve within the Duke University Medical Center’s Department of Neurosurgery as an Adjunct Assistant Professor.

 Robert Smith, Jr.